Replacement Cost vs. 100% Replacement Cost (Guaranteed, Extended, or Unlimited): The Difference That Could Cost You Hundreds of Thousands

 10 CCR § 2695.183 — Replacement Cost Estimate Standards

 This regulation — upheld by the California Supreme Court in Association of California Insurance Companies v.
-Jones(2017) 2 Cal.5th 376 — requires that if an insurer communicates a replacement cost estimate to a homeowner (for example, when setting the Coverage A limit at the time of purchase or renewal), that estimate must include the full cost of rebuilding, including labor, materials, overhead and profit, demolition and debris removal, permits, architect’s plans, and all components and features of the structure.
+Jones(2017) 2 Cal.5th 376 — requires that if an insurer communicates a replacement cost estimate to a homeowner (for example, when setting the dwelling limit at the time of purchase or renewal), that estimate must include the full cost of rebuilding, including labor, materials, overhead and profit, demolition and debris removal, permits, architect’s plans, and all components and features of the structure.

 This regulation was enacted after the 2003 and 2007 California wildfires, when thousands of homeowners discovered that their insurers had used incomplete replacement cost estimators that produced artificially low dwelling limits.
 If your insurer provided a replacement cost estimate that omitted major cost categories, the resulting underinsurance may be attributable to the insurer’s failure to comply with this regulation.